 \subsection{Stability over varying band sizes}

-In the first experiment, \emph{k}-band was trained using four different versions of the knee database, with varying band widths.
+In the first experiment, we demonstrate the robustness of \emph{k}-band to smaller band widths.
+To do so, \emph{k}-band was trained using identical knee data but four different band widths.
 Here, $R_{band}$ was varied from 3 to 6; this corresponds to sampling approximately 33\% to 16\% of \emph{k}-space.
-We did not test higher $R_{band}$ values, i.e. extremely thin bands, because we used a fully-sampled calibration area for computing the sensitivity maps.
 To examine the reconstruction quality with respect to $R_{band}$ alone, the VD acceleration was held constant at $R_{vd} = 4$.
 This experiment employed 2D VD undersampling.
-The results (Fig. \ref{fig:fig_5_w_stats}) are that the SSIM and NMSE curves remained almost flat.
+The results (Figure \ref{fig:fig_5_w_stats}) are that the SSIM and NMSE curves remained almost flat.
 This demonstrate that \emph{k}-band exhibits high performance stability over a range of band sizes.